Cohasset Mulching Services

 Massachusetts Conservation Commission Guidelines & Water Quality Protection Standards

-Mulching activities within 25-100 feet of wetlands or streams in Cohasset may require permits under the Wetlands Protection Act.
-The Conservation Commission oversees compliance, especially for large-scale or buffer zone projects.
+Mulching within 25-100 feet of wetlands or streams in Cohasset may require permits under the Wetlands Protection Act.
+The Conservation Commission oversees these activities, especially for large-scale or buffer zone applications.
 Seasonal restrictions apply during wildlife breeding (March-Aug).
-Environmentally, mulch moderates soil temperature, retains moisture (reducing irrigation needs by 25-40%), adds organic matter, suppresses weeds, and controls erosion—protecting water quality in local watersheds.
-Nutrient management is essential to prevent nitrogen and phosphorus runoff, and proper installation prevents mulch migration into storm drains.
-For permitting and guidance, contact:
+Environmentally, mulching moderates soil temperature, retains moisture (reducing irrigation needs by 25-40%), adds organic matter, suppresses weeds, and controls erosion—protecting water quality in local watersheds.
+Nutrient management is critical to prevent nitrogen and phosphorus runoff, and proper installation prevents mulch migration into storm drains.
+For permitting and compliance, contact:

 Cohasset Conservation Commission